find your perfect LLM program

 An LLM in Media Law is a specialised, vocational, internationally recognised postgraduate law degree.
 Recently, more universities have been offering Media Law as a pre-packaged taught course option.
 It is often taught via a framework of specialised media modules that are scheduled to run alongside more generalised law courses that form part of a standard LLM program.
-It is sometimes also referred to by universities and recruiters as an LLM in Entertainment Law.
+It often includes aspects of entertainmeent law and is sometimes even referred to by universities and recruiters as an LLM in Entertainment Law.

 A Master of Laws in Media Law qualifies the bearer to practice in areas that require acute experience in legal issues surrounding broadcast, print, and online media, both factual and fictionally focused.
 Copyright law, broadcast regulations, privacy law, intellectual property rights, freedom of expression, information laws, legal issues surrounding social media, and newsgathering regulations form major areas of study for LLM Media Law students.
 Additionally, there is usually a heavy focus on criminal law when it comes to corruption, personal harassment, and subterfuge due to legal issues around newsgathering typically forming the bulk of the specialised content of the LLM.